 If you want to access HTTPS websites, you’ll need the OpenSSL libraries.

-They’re usually found in packages managers by the name libssl-dev
+They're usually found in packages managers by the name libssl-dev.

-Else, you can find it here: http://www.riverbankcomputing.com/software/qscintilla/download
+Otherwise, you can find it here: http://www.riverbankcomputing.com/software/qscintilla/download

 If you want to use it, I won’t explain here how to configure it to work with Qt, as it’s a pretty complicated task.